PrestaFlow/prestaflow.io/resources/views/docs/library/1/getting-started/configuration.md

 order: 200
 ---

-In order to configure your project and tell PrestaFlow the necessary data, you need to add the following elements to your .env file.
+In order to configure your project and tell <span class="bg-clip-text bg-gradient-to-tl from-blue-400 to-teal-600 font-semibold text-transparent">PrestaFlow</span> the necessary data, you need to add the following elements to your .env file.

+`PRESTAFLOW_FO_URL` is the only required configuration.

+Adding the `PRESTAFLOW_PS_VERSION` and `PRESTAFLOW_LOCALE` configurations is strongly recommended.

 ## .env